 Use a Bare Bottom Tank

-It is best if you make use of a bare bottom turtle tank.
+It is best if you make use of a bare-bottom turtle tank.
 This is because a gravel bottom tank will easily retain dirt, pebbles, and small pieces of gravel.
 These small pieces of gravel can be easily mistaken for food by the turtles.
 The turtle can eat them and upon consumption can cause serious health problems.

 Get a Good Filtration System

 The other thing that’s important is a good filtration system.
 However, the type of filtration system that you will end up with depends on the tank size.
 It also depends on the number of aquatic turtles that you will have in the tank.
-Nonetheless, the most recommended filters are canisters filters/over-the-side filters.
+Nonetheless, the most recommended filters are canister filters/over-the-side filters.
 The filters are replaceable and should be changed as recommended by the manufacturer.